jmielkeway/ccos4rbpi_volume0/chapter03/linear-mapping.md

 }
 ```

-The baby-boot allocator, true to its name is as sweet as a baby.
 Simply, 512 pointers, the number that fit in a page, are statically allocated in the kernel image.
-Each pointer is itself a pointer to a page of memory.
-Each page can act as another PMD in our PGD, capable of mapping 1GB.
-There is no problem covering the complete memory map of a system like the Raspberry Pi 4, and similar small systems.
+Each pointer in the page is itself a pointer to a page of memory.
+Each page can act as another _PMD_ in our _PGD_, capable of mapping 1GB.
+With up to 512 pages available for allocation, there is no problem covering the complete memory map of a Raspberry Pi 4, or similar small systems.
 Assuming the pointers are to sequential pages, the baby boot allocator has 2MB of memory to work with.
 This is exactly the amount of memory that was reserved in our Raspberry Pi 4 memory map that had the `MEM_FLAGS_BABY_BOOT` flag set.
 We placed it right after the end of the kernel image:

 ```C
     struct address_region addr_region_three = {